tgalal/python-axolotl/README.md

 Read rest of of details [here](https://github.com/WhisperSystems/libaxolotl-android/blob/master/README.md).

-At the moment everything is ported except for groups which is still WIP.

 # Installation

 The library has some dependencies which are automatically pulled and installed if you use the instructions below for your OS